Govell History, Family Crest & Coats of Arms

 Early History of the Govell family

 This web page shows only a small excerpt of our Govell research.
-Another 74 words (5 lines of text) covering the years 1638, 1722, 1688 and 1722 are included under the topic Early Govell History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 1638, 1722, 1688, 1722, 1638, 1654, 1658, 1661, 1614, 1589, 1584, 1588, 1601, 1595 and 1596 are included under the topic Early Govell History in all our PDF Extended History products and printed products wherever possible.

 Govell Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Covell, Covel and others.

 Early Notables of the Govell family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Govell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Govell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Govell family to the New World and Oceana
+Migration of the Govell family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
-Analysis of immigration records indicates that some of the first North American immigrants bore the name Govell or a variant listed above: Ezra Covell who settled in Boston Massachusetts in 1635 with his brother Joseph; Nicholas Covell settled in Virginia in 1648; Cesara Covell settled in New England
+Analysis of immigration records indicates that some of the first North American immigrants bore the name Govell or a variant listed above: Ezra Covell who settled in Boston Massachusetts in 1635 with his brother Joseph; Nicholas Covell settled in Virginia in 1648; Cesara Covell settled in New England in 1635.